-The Office of Chair Jacqueline A. Berrien is currently seeking interns for Winter/Spring and Summer 2013.
+The Office of Acting Chair Victoria A. Lipnic is currently seeking interns for Summer and Fall 2018.

-The Office of the Chair (OCH), headquartered in Washington, DC, assists the Chair in fulfilling his/her responsibilities as Chair of the Commission and administrative head of the agency.
-As one of five commissioners appointed by the President and confirmed by the Senate, the Chair votes on all matters that come before the Commission, including policy issues, litigation recommendations, federal sector appellate cases, amicus briefs, subpoena determinations and contracts; issues Commissioners' charges of discrimination, where appropriate; and performs such other functions as may be authorized by law, regulation, or order.
-Beyond these responsibilities, the Chair is the official spokesperson for the Commission and is responsible for the development and implementation of Commission policies, procedures, and programs.
+The Office of the Chair (OCH), headquartered in Washington, D.C., assists the Chair in fulfilling her responsibilities as Chair of the Commission and administrative head of the agency.
+The Chair is one of five commissioners appointed by the President and confirmed by the Senate.
+The Chair votes on all matters that come before the Commission, including policy issues, litigation recommendations, federal sector appellate cases, amicus briefs, subpoena determinations, and contracts; issues Commissioner's charges of discrimination, where appropriate; and performs such other functions as may be authorized by law, regulation, or order.
+The Chair is the official spokesperson for the Commission and is responsible for the development and implementation of Commission policies, procedures, and programs.
 The Chair also handles all operational aspects of the Commission, including managing Executive and Legislative branch relationships, the budget, personnel, and EEOC's headquarters and 53 field offices.

-For more about Jacqueline A. Berrien, see http://www.eeoc.gov/eeoc/berrien.cfm.
+For more about Acting Chair Lipnic, see https://www.eeoc.gov/eeoc/lipnic.cfm.